-The MIP (Mortgage Insurance Premium) on an FHA Streamline (and even a regular FHA loan) are of 2 types – Up front Mortgage Insurance Premium (UFMIP) and the Annual Mortgage Insurance Premium.
+The MIP (Mortgage Insurance Premium) on an FHA Streamline (and even a regular FHA loan) are of 2 types – Upfront Mortgage Insurance Premium (UFMIP) and the Annual Mortgage Insurance Premium.
 The current UFMIP is 1.75% for all loans.
-However, the Annual Mortgage Insurance Premium numbers vary based on the loan terms, loan amount and LTV.
+However, the Annual Mortgage Insurance Premium numbers vary based on loan terms, loan amount, and LTV.
 The table below details all possible scenarios.

-FHA Streamline Refinance typically has the same rates as other FHA programs.
+FHA Streamline Refinance typically has the same rates as other FHA programs, sometimes even lower.
 The best way to get a live and most current rate quote is by completing this Rate Quote Request Form.